BaranekD/pa165-blue-bat/README.md

 # Welcome to the REST API for Blue Bat.

-command to run - mvn clean package && cd travel-agency-web && mvn cargo:run
+command to run - mvn clean install && cd travel-agency-web && mvn cargo:run

 HEADERS ARE -